mlibrary/account/README.md

 ```

 In a browser, go to http://localhost:4567 to see the website.

+## Turning Weblogin on or off
+In `docker-compose.yml` in the 'web' service there's an environment variable "WEBLOGIN_ON".
+If it is "true" weblogin will be turned on in development mode.
+If it is "false" weblogin will be turned off.
+Having weblogin off will turn on the developer tools form on each page, and you will be able to toggle
+through the mlibrary.acct.testing friend accounts.
+These will have circulation data in the Alma sandbox.

 ## Adding a javascript file for a specific page
 In `webpack.common.js` add a key value pair to entry where the value is the path to the js file, and the key is the path for the page with inner '/' changed to '-'.